miasungeunlee/AMOA-SEQ/README.md

 -l: truncation read length (e.g. 200 bp for AOA, 250 bp for AOB and COMAMMOX)
 -c: TRUE for AOA AMOA, just concatenating forward and reverse reads, for other AMOA, merging forward and reverse reads are possible, use FALSE option
 -t: expected merged sequence length (410 bp for AOA, 452 bp for AOB and 396 bp for COMAMMOX; these lengths are after removing the primer lengths)
--n: number of nucleotides to be removed prior to correct translation (first nucleotide & two first nucleotides were removed from AOA & AOB and COMMAMOX ASV sequences)
+-n: number of nucleotides to be removed prior to correct translation (first nucleotide & two first nucleotides were removed from AOA & AOB ASV sequences)
 -o: organism; It can be either AOA, AOB, or COM, depending on your dataset.
 ````